 (Taken in part from Update on Law-Related Education, Winter, 1978.
 Update is an American Bar Association publication.)

 Education of young people is the primary goal of the mock trial program.
 Healthy competition helps to achieve this goal.
 However, teacher coaches are reminded of their responsibility to keep the competitive spirit at a reasonable level.
 The reality of the adversary system is that one party wins and the other loses, and coaches should be sure to prepare their team members to be ready to accept either outcome in a mature manner.
 Coaches can help prepare students for either outcome by placing the highest value on excellent preparation and presentation, rather than winning or losing the case.

 In addition to students who participate as lawyers, witnesses and timekeepers there is now a courtroom artist AND a courtroom journalist contest.
-The Courtroom Artist and Courtroom Journalist Contests are open to high school students, to allow artistically talented students the opportunity to participate in the mock trial program.
+The Courtroom Artist and Courtroom Journalist Contests are open to high school students, to allow additional talented students the opportunity to participate in the mock trial program.
 Artists observe trials and submit sketches that depict actual courtroom scenes.
+Journalists observe trial and submit articles based on the trial.
 Participants can be part of a team or enter on their own.
 The top 8 finishers from the qualifier contests will be invited to participate in the state mock trial competition.

 Don't let young people you know miss out on this great educational opportunity.
 Registration begins September 1.